 Math and Literature Connections

-Petunia's Christmas is great for connecting math to literature as Petunia has to solve the problem of how to pay for Charles' worth, a 20 pound goose worth 75¢ a pound!
+Petunia’s Christmas is great for connecting math and literature .
+Petunia has to solve the problem of how to pay for Charles.
+A 20 pound goose worth 75¢ a pound!

 Try these fun activities to heighten your students’ mathematical understanding of the story:

 - Bring a 20 pound sack of potatoes, flour or four 5 pound dumbbells to class